Uzbek Wikipedia: OzodWiki

 In February 2014, RFE/RL's Uzbek Service, known locally as Ozodlik radiosi, launched the OzodWiki project to contribute to the development of the Uzbek Wikipedia.
 A wide range of articles, including interviews with active editors, reviews of existing articles, and lessons on editing Wikipedia were published as part of the project.
 In addition, selected words and phrases used in Ozodlik Radiosi's reports were hyperlinked to corresponding entries in the Uzbek Wikipedia to popularize the encyclopedia.
 The OzodWiki project was "mutually beneficial, enabling Ozodlik users to click through to expanded information resources while popularizing Wikipedia by driving new topics and audience their way."
 A total of 33 unique articles were published as part of the project.
 The final OzodWiki article was published in January 2016.

 In a short time, the OzodWiki project had a positive impact on the Uzbek Wikipedia.
 While it is unlikely that all of the changes that took place after the launch of OzodWiki were a direct result of the project, most of these changes occurred while the project was running.
 While the main page of the Uzbek Wikipedia was viewed 20,368 times in January 2014, it was viewed 56,274 times in March of the same year.
-In April 2013, the main page was visited only 12,134 times, but in April 2014, the main page was viewed a record 136,592 times.
+In April 2013, the main page was visited only 12,134 times, but in April 2014, it was viewed a record 136,592 times.